• Home

 Mixing the wet and dry ingredients into a light brown batter.

-Step 5: Scoop Half the Batter
+Step 5: Scoop Half the Batter and Sprinkle the Cinnamon Sugar

 Sprinkle one tablespoon of the cinnamon sugar mixture all over the top of the batter in one of the pans.
 Repeat with the other pan.

-Step 7: Make Swirls
+Step 6: Make Swirls

 Using a butter knife, gently swirl the cinnamon sugar all around the batter in each cake pan and then smooth the tops.

-Step 8: Scoop the Rest of the Batter
+Step 7: Scoop the Rest of the Batter

 Using the ice cream scoop, place an additional 3 scoops of batter on top of the cinnamon sugar swirled batter in one of the pans.
+Repeat with the second pan.

 Gently use a butter knife to smooth the tops.
 You don’t want to see the cinnamon sugar.
 This step is crucial to making sure your cakes do not collapse.

-Step 9: Bake the Cakes
+Step 8: Bake the Cakes and Cool

 Bake the cakes in the center rack at 350 degrees Fahrenheit for 35 minutes until slightly springy when carefully touched.